mozilla/extension-workshop/src/content/documentation/develop/web-ext-command-reference-v7.md

 #### `--firefox-apk`

-The [APK](https://en.wikipedia.org/wiki/Android_application_package) name for [Firefox](https://www.mozilla.org/firefox/mobile/) on your Android device.
-If more than one Firefox APK is installed, `web-ext` shows a list of values to choose from.
-Otherwise, `web-ext`uses the availavle APK.
+The exact [APK](https://en.wikipedia.org/wiki/Android_application_package) name for [Firefox](https://www.mozilla.org/firefox/mobile/) on your Android device.
+Without specifying this option, `web-ext` will automatically select it for you.
+If more than one Firefox APK is installed, `web-ext` will show a list of values to choose from.

 Example: